vanducng/cflip/docs/USAGE.md

 After switching providers:
 1. Close all Claude Code windows
 2. Start Claude Code in a new terminal
-3. Verify with `/status` command in Claude Code
+3. Claude Code will automatically use the new provider configuration

+## Troubleshooting

+### API Key Issues
+- Verify API key is correct for the provider
+- Check subscription status
+- Ensure token has necessary permissions

+### Configuration Not Applied
+- Check `~/.claude/settings.json` exists
+- Restart Claude Code after switching
+- Use `--verbose` flag for debugging

+### Custom Provider Not Working
+- Verify base URL is correct
+- Check API compatibility with Anthropic format
+- Test with curl or similar tool first

 ## Tips

+- Use `--verbose` flag to see what files are being updated
+- Store sensitive tokens only in the config file (not in shell history)
+- Test with Anthropic first to ensure CFLIP is working
-- Always create backups before switching
+- Always verify custom provider API compatibility
-- Use `cflip status --verbose` for debugging
-- Regular backup pruning: `cflip backup prune --older-than 30d`
-- Check provider setup requirements before switching